-Call-to-action, or CTA, is the most important part of every newsletter.
+A call-to-action, or CTA, is the most important part of your newsletter.
 It’s the final gateway before a reader converts.

-Here are the tips how to use call-to-action buttons effectively:
+Here are tips on how to use call-to-action buttons effectively:

 Use one or two CTAs per email and be specific about what you want your readers to do.

-One of your customers that work in e-commerce, changed the call-to-action.
-From ‘Get More Information’ to ‘Buy Now!’.
-And the click-through rate reduced significantly.
+One of our customers that works in e-commerce recently changed their call-to-action from ‘Get More Information’ to ‘Buy Now!’ and the click-through rate reduced significantly.

 Test test test!
-Get to know how your customers react to the different call to actions.
+Get to know how your customers react to different CTAs and adjust accordingly.

 Since most people won’t read your email for more than 7 seconds, you should have an easily accessible call-to-action directly following your first bit of information.